Incremental Replication and Schema Updates

 Besides, if the source connector supports metadata cache, no changes are detected untill the cache is cleared.

-To detect and apply source metadata changes in a replication integration, you need to do the following:
+To detect and apply source metadata changes in a replication, you need to do the following:

 - If the source connector supports metadata cache, clear the metadata cache of the source connection.